alan-turing-institute/Data-Study-Group-/IT documents/Data Assessment App - instructions for project managers.md

 ![](Web%20app%20instructions%20images/PM%20Data%20App%20Images/no%20one%20done%20it.PNG)

-If one actor has done the assessment but someoen elses assessment is still outstanidng, you will be able to see the first assessment on this page, as well as information about what is missing.
+If one actor has done the assessment but another assessment is still outstanding, you will be able to see the first assessment on this page, as well as information about what is missing.

 ![](Web%20app%20instructions%20images/PM%20Data%20App%20Images/classification%201%20answers_LI%20(2).jpg)